uclaml/CS269-Spring2021/index.md

 Unless otherwise indicated, you may talk to other students about the homework problems but each student must hand in their own answers.
 You also must indicate on each homework with whom you collaborated and cite any other references and sources you use including Internet sites.
 Homework is worth full credit before the due date.
 It is worth zero credit after the due date.

+- The Latex template for homework can be downloaded at [here](https://www.dropbox.com/s/ycilw84s8gijn7m/Homework%20Template.zip?dl=0)

 ## Paper Presentation